 Sunscreen is, of course, a must due to the strong tropical sun and a wide-brimmed hat is also a good idea.
 Umbrellas are as useful against the sun as they are against the rain.
 If you will be sleeping in a national park or doing a homestay, pack a towel.
 Read the Electricity and Health & Medicine sections above for further packing advice.

 Trekkers on our trips spend much of their time off trail, so you must wear long trousers.
 Avoid bright colors which can frighten wildlife and cause them to flee quickly.
-On overnight treks you'll sleep in camping hammocks, and while sleeping bags from the national park are provided, it's better to bring your own if you can.
-As mentioned above, it often gets cold at high elevations and on some treks you'll be sleeping on the top of a mountain, so a warm top is necessary and even a warm hat or ear muffs might be appreciated in the coldest months or if it gets windy.
-Be sure your personal first aid kit includes insect repellent, plasters/bandages, and any medicine you think you might need.
-Also pack toilet paper, a flashlight, spare batteries, a rain jacket, snacks, and a little spending money for use at the national park in case you want to buy snacks, drinks, or souvenirs.
-Leeches inhabit all Thai forests and though they are most abundant July to October they can be encountered any time, so leech-proof socks are good to have.
+On overnight treks you’ll sleep in camping hammocks, and while sleeping bags from the national park are provided, it’s better to bring your own if you can.
+As mentioned above, it often gets cold at high elevations and on some treks you’ll be sleeping on the top of a mountain, so a warm top is necessary and even a warm hat or ear muffs might be appreciated in the coldest months or if it gets windy.
+Also pack toilet paper, a flashlight, spare batteries, a rain jacket, snacks, insect repellent, and a little spending money for use at the national park in case you want to buy snacks, drinks, or souvenirs.
+Leeches inhabit many Thai forests and though they are most abundant July to October they can be encountered any time, so leech-proof socks are good to have.
 We can provide these for you.